 While posting about the Random Grid prints I realized I’d neglected to actually post about the first round of grid prints, done with the smaller cubes I’d had lying around from a project from several years back.
 So!
 This one, “Pixel Gradient”, was the very first one I ran, a proof-of-concept using a blue-to-purple split

 Today I taught an engraving/drypoint class, two Crash Courses and some Intermediate and Advanced students in the Bow & Arrow Press.
 I also took the opportunity to take some press time for myself, and got some artwork accomplished.
 First up, a type sample project I’d been preparing ever since I found a lead version of

 Just for funsies I shot two icosacomposites of the Press during Open Press Night last Thursday.
 They turned out every bit as awesome as I hoped.
 Watch for people typesetting, running the press, wandering around, washing their hands, taking in the wonder of it all, and gesticulating.
 It’s hard to tell people apart but I’m

 Teaching summer school at the Bow & Arrow Press for Harvard was a fun time.
 Got lots of good students doing all sorts of fun things, and some of them even braved Open Press Night.
-One of them, a high school student from Korea, was also taking a film class, and produced a documentary about the Press for that class.
-It’s great!
-I look and sound like a real professional!
-Watch it here: It’s a Charles Brand etching press, donated by Betsyann Duval, a printmaker and artist in the north metro area and a fellow member at Bromfield Gallery.
+One of them, a high school student from Korea, was also taking a film class, and produced a documentary about

+It’s been a long time coming, but we finally received a wonderful gift at the Bow & Arrow Press: It’s a Charles Brand etching press, donated by Betsyann Duval, a printmaker and artist in the north metro area and a fellow member at Bromfield Gallery.
 The Bow & Arrow Press is forever in her debt!